FPavanello/FPavanello.github.io/_pages/wp.md

 [Adaptation to climate change: air conditioning and the role of remittances.](https://fpavanello.github.io/files/Randazzo_et_al_WP.pdf) (with E. De Cian & T. Randazzo, Working Paper)

-Costs and Benefits of Adaptation to Climate Change: Evidence from the Residential Electricity Market in India.
+Reducing Inequality in the Access to Cooling Energy: Evidence from the Residential Electricity Market in India.
 (Work in Progess)